Parameterized Temperature Scaling for Boosting the Expressive Power in Post-Hoc Uncertainty Calibration: Introduction

-Due to their high predictive power, neural network based systems are increasingly used for decision making in real world applications.
+Due to their high predictive power, neural network based systems are increasingly used for decision making in real-world applications.
 Models deployed in such real-world settings, require not only high accuracy, but also reliability and uncertainty-awareness.
-Especially in safety critical applications such as autonomous driving or in automated factories where average case performance is insufficient, a reliable estimate for the predictive uncertainty of models is crucial.
-This can be achieved via well-calibrated calibrated confidence scores that are representative of the true likelihood of a prediction.\\
+Especially in safety critical applications such as autonomous driving or in automated factories where average case performance is insufficient, a reliable estimate of the predictive uncertainty of models is crucial.
+This can be achieved via well-calibrated confidence scores that are representative of the true likelihood of a prediction.